The Good Wife: Spin-offs

+The Good Fight

 Michelle and Robert King stated in February 2016 that there was a possibility for a spin-off series.
 By May, CBS was in final negotiations to set up a spin-off, featuring Christine Baranski reprising her role as Diane Lockhart, that would air on streaming service CBS All Access instead of the network, and it was officially ordered to series on May 18 with Cush Jumbo returning as well.

 In September 2016, it was confirmed that the 10-episode series would premiere in February 2017.
 The story picks up a year after the final episode of the original series, with Diane pushed out of her firm after a financial scam wipes out her savings, resulting in her move to Lucca Quinn's firm.
 Sarah Steele was also added to the cast, returning as Marissa Gold and appearing as Diane Lockhart's secretary-turned-investigator.
 In October 2016, former Game of Thrones star Rose Leslie was confirmed to play the role of Diane's goddaughter Maia, and Delroy Lindo was added as Adrian Boseman.
 Paul Guilfoyle and Bernadette Peters were cast as Maia's parents.
 The series' title The Good Fight was announced on October 31, 2016.

+Elsbeth

 On January 31, 2023, it was announced that CBS had ordered a pilot for a new spin-off series titled Elsbeth, starring Carrie Preston.
+It was picked up by CBS for the 2023–24 American television season on May 9, 2023.
+It premiered on February 29, 2024.